piraz/pyaspora/README.md

 ## Quick Start

-Edit the file `quickstart.py` to specify a secret session key and a suitable mail server.
+Copy the example `quickstart.py.example` as `quickstart.py`, edit it and specify a secret session key and a suitable mail server.
 Then you can start the server with:

 ```shell